Captain in 2019 scuba boat fire ordered to pay about $32K to families of 3 of 34 people killed

 Several families said they did not know to keep receipts for funeral expenses, or that it was too emotionally difficult to go through which physical belongings were lost on the boat.

-“It’s too hard,” said Christina Quitasol, who lost her sisters Evan, Nicole, and Angela Quitasol as well as her father Michael Quitasol and his wife Fernisa Sison.
+“It’s too hard,” said Christina Quitasol, who lost her sisters Evan, Nicole, and Angela Quitasol as well as her father Michael Quitasol.
 She described covering her entire living room with documents and files sorted by family member.

-“It’s expensive to lose five members of one family,” Christina Quitasol said.
+“It’s expensive to lose five members of one family,” Christina Quitasol said, but she emphasized that at the end of the day, it wasn’t about money, but accountability.

+“Holding Boylan accountable for what was lost,” she said.
+“Their lives were priceless and to value them at the cost of their funeral expenses is upsetting and sickening.”

 At a previous hearing, Boylan’s attorney Gabriela Rivera said Boylan had no significant assets and would not be able to pay restitution.
 Rivera said Boylan was living off Social Security payments, had no family, and no “meaningful job prospects.”